maxheitzman/Syntax-Parser/README.md

 # Syntax Parser

 This project implements a recursive descent syntax parser in C for a small programming language called Cooke.
-It builds on a custom lexical analyzer to validate whether the input source code follows the grammar rules of the language.
+It builds on a lexical analyzer to validate whether the input source code follows the grammar rules of the language.

 ---